tamysteimbch/fictional-adventure/README.md

       - create a repo in github and clone it into your pc (optional);
       - in your project folder, install pytest using 'pip install -U pytest';
       - check if you downloaded the latest version using 'pytest --version' **;
+      - install the api requirements, use 'pip install requirements'
       - create a separate folder to create the POST, GET.. etc requests, name it 'pages';
       - create another folder to create the actual test, name it 'tests'
       - pages folder: